 Read our recent news releases, APHA opposes reinstatement of 'global gag rule' and APHA applauds Supreme Court for protecting women's reproductive health.

-From The Nation's Health: Long-acting reversible contraceptives making gains in popularity, availability and Pharmacists widening access to birth control medications and Supreme Court to rule on law that blocks abortion access: APHA weighs in with court briefs
+From The Nation's Health: Reproductive health comes under attack by Congress, new president and Long-acting reversible contraceptives making gains in popularity, availability and Pharmacists widening access to birth control medications and Supreme Court to rule on law that blocks abortion access: APHA weighs in with court briefs

 Read our fact sheet on Zubik v.
 Burwell (PDF).